-The Counseling Department is here to offer students nonjudgmental support in negotiating the varied aspects of teen life and student experience here at LWHS.
+The Counseling Department is here to offer nonjudgmental support in negotiating the varied aspects of teen life and student experience here at LWHS.
 The counselors are faculty members with time dedicated for students to utilize for supportive conversation, problem solving, and help with coping skills.
-All students on campus are welcome to speak with the LWHS counselors at their own request.
+All students can speak with the LWHS counselors at their own request.
 Students may also be referred by a parent or guardian, teacher or administrator.

-While the counselors are trained and licensed as therapists, LWHS doesn’t offer ongoing psychotherapy on campus.
-This means that the counselors will not diagnose or offer ongoing treatment for any specific mental health disorders.
+While the counselors are trained and licensed, LWHS does not offer ongoing psychotherapy on campus or virtually.
+The counselors will not diagnose or offer ongoing treatment for any specific mental health disorders.
 Meeting with a counselor is not intended to be a substitute for psychotherapy with a licensed mental health practitioner.

-The counselors are available to help students and families figure out whether or not they need or want therapy, as well as what kind of therapy might be a good fit.
-The department prioritizes maintaining an up to date network in order to help students and families find a therapist, agency, or program to more fully meets their needs.
+The counselors are available to help studentsand families figure out whether or not they need or want therapy, as well as what kind of therapy might be a good fit.
+The department prioritizes maintaining a robust network in order to help students and families find a therapist, agency, or program to more fully meet their needs.

 The Counseling Department is here to offer students nonjudgmental support in negotiating the varied aspects of teen life and student experience here at LWHS.

 All students on campus are welcome to speak with the counselor if they desire.
 While the counselors are trained and licensed as therapists, LWHS doesn’t offer ongoing psychotherapy.

 The counselors can help students figure out whether or not they may want or need therapy, as well as what kind of therapy might be a good fit.